buddhabrot/tameno/README.md

 &nbsp;
 &nbsp;

-*為 is a japanese word signifying "intent", tameno/ni can be added to nouns or verbs to signify the purpose of the resulting action
+*為 is a japanese word signifying "intent", tameno/ni can be added to nouns or verbs to signify the purpose of the resulting action.
 *https://www.gwiznlp.com/wp-content/uploads/2014/08/Whats-the-opposite-of-meta.pdf